mtitze/lieops/README.md

 # bnf: Birkhoff normal form

-Compute the Birkhoff normal form of a Hamiltonian up to a specific order.
+Compute the Birkhoff normal form of a given Hamiltonian, up to a specific order.

 ## Features

-- Computation of higher-order normal form.
+- Calculation of higher-order normal form.
 - Arbitrary phase space dimension.
+- All Hamiltonians expressed in form of polynomials and njet.functions are supported.
-- Custom ordering of canonical coordinates.
+- Custom ordering of canonical coordinates possible.
+- Contains a linear algebra package with symplectic diagonalization and orthogonal anti-diagonalization routine, as well as (linear) first-order normal form.

 ## Installation